SFTtech/openage/doc/media/openage/blendmask_format_spec.md

 edges where they can border other textures.
 Thus, there are `2^8 = 256` total combinations which can be used as filters.

+More info on the blending mechanism can be found in the [blendomatic docs](/doc/media/blendomatic.md).

 All attributes start with a defined keyword followed by parameter values.
 Some parameters have default values and are optional.
 The preferred file extension is `.blmask`.